grbeno/grbeno.github.io/pages/dj_llmlang.md

 ```
 **langapp/llm-api.py**

-You need an API key from OpenAI e.g.
+You need an API key from OpenAI or another provider.
 ```
 pip install openai
 ```
-If you choose a provider other than OpenAI, always read it's documentation to how to apply the API.
+If you choose a provider other than OpenAI, always read its documentation to how to apply the API.

 Let's integrate and costumize the LLM-API in a new `llm_api.py` file.